-- It’s useful to break down the backlog of work into different types, such as features and bugs for a team of developers, or presentations, newsletters, web management for a team of marketers.
+- It’s useful to break down the backlog of work into different types - i.e. features and bugs for a team of developers, or presentations, newsletters, web management for a team of marketers.

-- Writing the WIP limit for each stage of work helps the team decide how many items to take on, lets them stop multi-tasking, and ensures that the started items are finished before more work is pulled.
-We recommend you experiment with this, it can and should be adjusted after you have run the process for several weeks, and had the chance to correctly identify the process bottlenecks.
+- Stating the WIP limit for each stage of work helps the team decide how many items to take on, lets them stop multi-tasking, and ensures that the started items are finished before more work is pulled.
+We recommend you experiment with the limit value, it can and should be adjusted after you have run the process for several weeks, and had the chance to correctly identify the process bottlenecks.

-Below is an example of a simple Kanban board for a graphic designer.
-The designer is currently capable of delivering 3 presentations, 2 newsletters and 1 website each week.
-The columns show this very WIP limit, so once there are 3 presentation items in the backlog, there can be no more added until a presentation is complete and so on and so forth.
+Example The image below shows a simple Kanban board for a graphic designer.
+The designer is currently capable of delivering 3 presentations, 2 newsletters, and 1 website each week.
+The columns show this very WIP limit, so once there are 3 presentation items in the backlog, there can be no more added until a presentation is complete, and so on.

 This simple Kanban board works well for a one-man team.
-However, if work of another team member, a writer, was to be added here, we’d recommend dividing each column into two states: in progress and a done.
-If we estimate the workflow to be that the writer creates the presentation, newsletters or website content first, and then the designer does the accompanying designs, the board could look like the one presented below.
+However, if the work of another team member, a writer, was to be added here, we’d recommend dividing each column into two states: in progress and done.
+If we assume the workflow to be that the writer creates the presentation, newsletters, or website content first, and then the designer does the accompanying graphics, then their board could look like this:

 Did you know?

 In Kanban Tool® you can change the board layout within seconds, with no interruption to any ongoing tasks.
 As your process and needs change, so shall your Kanban board!
 Try it and improve your process & team efficiency.